RashaMou/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is a tree-like representation of a web page's HTML.
+It can be manipulated to change the way a web page behaves without modifying the actual HTML.

 2. What is an event?

+An action or occurance that happpens due to user input or browser behavior (eg clicking, or loading)

 3. What is an event listener?

+An event handler that can be attached to any element via the addEventListener() method.
+It calls a specific function based on a specified event, such as a user click.

 4. Why would we convert a NodeList into an Array?

+A NodeList is an array-like object, so it has access to a limited number of array methods.
+If we want to apply specific advanced array methods to a nodelist, we will have to convert it to array to take advantage of the array prototype methods.

 5. What is a component?

+A component ties together related pieces of code for reuseability.

 ### Git Set up